esafwan/foss_transcription/README.md

-# WebRTC Advanced Recorder - Chrome Extension
+# FOSS Transcription - Chrome Extension

-A FOSS Chrome extension that allows you to record your screen and microphone audio simultaneously using WebRTC.
+A free and open-source Chrome extension that allows you to record your screen and microphone audio simultaneously using WebRTC technology, perfect for transcription purposes.

 ## Features